Ormiston, Saskatchewan

-Ormiston is an organized hamlet in Excel Rural Municipality No. 71, Saskatchewan, Canada.
+Ormiston is an organized hamlet in the Rural Municipality of Excel No. 71, Saskatchewan, Canada.
 The population was 25 at the 2011 Census.
 It is located in the south-central portion of the province, south of the city of Moose Jaw.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Ormiston had a population of 10 living in 6 of its 11 total private dwellings, a change of from its 2016 population of 10.
 With a land area of 0.35 km2, it had a population density of in 2021.